gmallard/stomp-demo/README.txt

 # == Notes
 #
 #
-# Initial examples are based on the code suplied with the stompserver gem,
+# Initial examples were based on the code suplied with the stompserver gem,
 # and with tests from the stomp gem.
+This has been expanded as described
+# subsequently.
 #
 # The default configuration in this project uses a non-default port for the
 # stompserver Ruby gem.
 This is because I already have a running instance
 # of ActiveMQ.
 My system is set up as follows:
 #
-# stompserver:: port 51613
+# stompserver:: port => 51613
 # AMQ:: port => 61613
 #
 # === stomp Message Protocol